 William joined Watsi on January 3rd, 2015.
-Six years ago, William joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, William joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 William's most recent donation traveled 8,200 miles to support Mamush, a 3-year-old boy from Ethiopia, to fund anorectal surgery.

 William has funded healthcare for 69 patients in 11 countries.